-The cerebrospinal fluid (CSF) glucose test is one in a group of laboratory procedures performed to analyze a patient’s CSF.
-This test measures the amount of glucose (sugar) that is present in the fluid.
+The cerebrospinal fluid (CSF) glucose test measures the amount of glucose, or sugar, present in the fluid.

-CSF is a clear liquid that cushions and surrounds the brain and spinal cord, which make up your central nervous system.
-The fluid delivers nutrients and carries away waste.
-It is continually produced by the choroid plexus in the brain and absorbed into the blood stream.
-The body completely replaces the CSF every few hours.
+CSF is a clear liquid that cushions and surrounds the brain and spinal cord, which make up your central nervous system (CNS).
+The fluid delivers nutrients to and carries waste away from the brain and spinal cord.
+The choroid plexus in the brain continually produces it and your bloodstream continually absorbs it.
+Your body completely replaces CSF every few hours.

-The glucose test helps in diagnosing certain conditions of the central nervous system, such as bacterial infection or tumors.
-Although obtaining a spinal fluid sample is difficult, testing a CSF sample is one of the best ways to correctly diagnose these conditions because CSF is in direct contact with the brain and spine.
+The glucose test helps in diagnosing certain conditions of the CNS, such as bacterial infection or tumors.
+Although obtaining a spinal fluid sample is difficult, testing a CSF sample is one of the best ways to diagnose these conditions because CSF is in direct contact with the brain and spine.

 Depending on your medical history, your doctor may order a CSF analysis when the following symptoms are present: